Health Insurance for Autoimmune Diseases in India | PolicyX

 Health insurance policies often have waiting periods:

-• Standard waiting period for pre-existing conditions: 2-3years
+• Standard waiting period for pre-existing conditions: 2-3 years

 • Initial waiting period for all conditions (from policy start date): usually 30 days